kaysamDev/kaysamDev/README.md

 ![profileImage](https://github.com/sam0560/sam0560/assets/64938042/d7b9c766-fc01-4269-abbe-285dc0025f2f)

-- 🔭 I’m currently working on Instatech web appication.
+- 🔭 I’m currently working on top 1% Frontend projects in the world.
-- 🌱 I’m currently learning Node js while I master Reactjs || Nextjs
+- 🌱 I’m build alot with Reactjs, Nextjs and Nodejs
-- 👯 I’m looking to collaborate on any Frontend development projects
+- 👯 I’m looking to working on your Website development projects
 - 💬 Ask me about how my journey has been so far
-- 📫 How to reach me: samuelmensqh@gmail.com
-- ⚡ Fun facts: I code with background music
+- ⚡ Fun facts: I code with background music sometimes

 ## 💻 Tech Stack: